 After a century of land loss, there’s now a rising movement of young Black Americans reclaiming their agricultural power and ownership of farmland.
 It combines the dismantling of racism and marginalisation amid the social justice movement sweeping across America with the growing awareness of the linkages between a sustainable food system and equality.
-From California to New York, these young farmers are shifting power back into their own hands and democratising the right to nutritious, affordable, sustainable food.
+From California to New York, these young Black farmers are shifting power back into their own hands and democratising the right to nutritious, affordable, sustainable food.

 Non-white farmers currently make up just 2% of private agricultural landowners in the U.S., but there’s a new wave now looking to rebalance the books.
 The grassroots movement of Black farmers, campaigners and activists recognise the link between generational poverty, underserved and overpoliced communities, fresh food deserts and climate and social injustice in the America that has been built on slavery, margalisation and racism.